-“Fuck business” was Boris Johnson’s testy response to a question last June about companies’ fears of a hard Brexit, and it’s not hard to imagine one or two members of the Coalition making the same comment over breakfast earlier this week.
+“Fuck business” was Boris Johnson’s testy response to a question last June about companies’ fears of a hard Brexit, and it’s not hard to imagine one or two members of the Coalition uttering those blunt words over breakfast earlier this week.
 The Australian Financial Review had just published its latest survey of business leaders, and although their responses to most questions were encouraging for the Coalition, they weren’t exactly sticking to the party line on climate.

 Asked which major party has the best policies on climate change and energy, just 13 per cent nominated the Coalition, well behind “neither party” (41 per cent) and Labor (42 per cent).
 The fact that these Coalition policies are no more popular than, say, Tony Abbott among mainstream business figures is no great surprise — they’ve been saying so for years — but the size of the gap between the two parties certainly is.